wjasper/Linux_Drivers/README.md

 of 2.6 (pre 2.6.22).
 Please send email and I'll try to work them out, or upgrade to the 2.6.22 or later kernel.
 Around 2.6.29, the kernel API changed enough that I started a new version of the modules.
-I do not have a new version of the moduls for each version of the kernel.
+I do not have a new version of the modules for each version of the kernel.
 If you notice problems that are kernel version related, use a later version or email me.
 The pci drivers should also work on the 3.X and 4.X kernels.